 Here are a few more details to keep in mind if you’re interested in an Eagle Finance personal loan.

-- Few states, multiple locations — Eagle Finance is only available in four states.
+- Few states, multiple locations — Eagle Finance is only available in three states.
 But if you happen to be a resident in one of those states, you’ll have access to quite a few local branches.

 - Three ways to apply — You can apply online, by phone or in-person at a local branch, but you’ll have to close your loan in person at a branch if you’re approved.